plantdna/fcgs/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Project source code address: https://github.com/plantdna/fcgs

 ### Project Structure
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The project directory contains the source code directory fcgs and the directory data for the test data files.
 The source code directory of the project contains five submodules (FcgsBase, FcgsCore, FcgsService, IPidsCore, and PidsCore) and a main program module fcgs.
 The five submodules provide some basic interfaces and implementation for the algorithm, while the main program module provides the functional implementation of performing the comparison algorithm through the graphical interface and command line modes.
-In the “Data” directory, we provide six files, including microsatellite, SNP KASP, and SNP-array marker types of data, each of which provides “Source” and “Target” fingerprint data in CSV file format.
+In the “Data” directory, we provide six files, including SNP KASP and SNP-array marker types of data, each of which provides “Source” and “Target” fingerprint data in CSV file format.
 The user can use these files for functional testing.
 The basic directory structure of the fcgs project is as follows:

 ```
 plantdna/fcgs